 The Responsible Conduct of Research Training

 Researchers at Princeton are expected to undertake research with the highest moral and ethical standards.
 To ensure graduate students conducting research are educated in research ethics, the University and the Graduate School expect all graduate students in the divisions of social science, natural science, and engineering receive training in responsible conduct in research.
-Physics Graduate students are required to take the CITI training by January of their second year.
+Physics Graduate students are required to take the CITI training by January of their first year.
+Once you have completed the on line training email the Graduate Program Administrator a copy of your completion report.
+The Graduate Program Administrator will update your RCR Milestone as completed.

 The second section of the general examination is the experimental project, which consists of a report and oral presentation on an experiment that the student has either performed or assisted others in performing at Princeton and is completed by the fall of the second year.